Level 2 - Drizzling: What to Do

 Hike up and spend the night surrounded by deliciously fresh mountain air.
 Enjoy the aromatic bliss of evergreen, fresh grass and the smell of cold air.
 If it's drizzling when you wake up, hit snooze and spend the morning wrapped in down waiting out the rain.

-Dress in layers and listen to the ocean lapping gently against the shore.
+Dress in layers and listen to the ocean lapping against the shore.
 Put your hood up and connect with the water cycle from the sea to the sky.

 Photo: Canadian Outback Rafting

 Grab your camera and head outside to spot some of Squamish's unique wildlife.
-Plenty of birds, dear and marine life call Squamish home.
+Plenty of birds, deer and marine life call Squamish home.
 Like you, many animals enjoy spending time under clear skies; today is a good day to take a look.

 Some say it may be easier to catch fish in the rain, and if you have your waders and rain gear on anyways, a little precipitation will not get in the way of your groove.
-You can head out on your own or book a guided fishing trip with Trout Country Fishing Guides or Valley Fishing Guides.
+You can head out on your own or book a guided fishing trip with Pemberton Fish Finder, Trout Country Fishing Guides or Valley Fishing Guides.

 See the legendary sights of Squamish on a thrilling two-wheeled adventure through our beautiful mountain town.
 Drizzling days are perfect for exploring dirt and gravel roads without the hassle of dust, view a list of recommended places to ride here.